TREKKING ROUTES IN BHUTAN

-For tourists who are more in love with nature and enjoy nature trails this route is a great choice.
+First of all for tourists who are more in love with nature and enjoy nature trails this route is a great choice.
 The trek boasts of densely populated forests made up of fir, blue pine and rhododendrons trees, vast stretches of pastureland against a backdrop of deep lush valleys and snowy mountains.
 The trek is able to connect two valleys Paro and Thimpu and gives a splendid view of the Gangkar Puensum mountain.
-The trek takes six days.
+Trek takes six days.

 2. Duer Hot Springs Trek

 Nine-day trek is considered a bit difficult and challenging because of the steep ascent and descent along the Duer hot springs.